sap-tutorials/sap-build-process-automation/tutorials/spa-academy-salesorder/spa-academy-salesorder.md

  Click on **Save** to save your work.

-Once you have successfully completed project ,your final process looks as below.
+Once you have successfully completed the project, your final process looks as below.

 <!-- border -->![Final Process](FinalProcess.png)